dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 ####How does conductr help Devs

-As a developer, I'm interested in coding for the cloud right up front.
-I'm also not interested in having to know ansible/chef/puppet etc. or manually deploying my app in some special order N times to AWS nodes.
-I want to be able to stage my app in the cloud to ensure correctness and performance as quickly as possible.
+As a developer, I want to be able to develop my distributed apps both **locally** and **staged in a cloud**, without juggling all the configuration that goes along with that.

+I want an easy way to resolve the URLs if any dependencies I may have on other processes in the cluster.

 This is the conductR promise.
 Lets see how that looks.

 ####What's the stuff in ConductR

-You must start with a collection of vms that can speak to each other.
+Start with a collection of vms that can speak to each other.
 ConductR DOES NOT help with this, and wasn't intended to.
 Use ansible/chef/puppet/salt or whatevs to create your network of nodes.

-ConductR requires:
+ConductR does require on each node:
 * Debian based system (recommended: Ubuntu 14.04 LTS)
 * Oracle Java Runtime Environment 8 (JRE 8)
 * Python 3.4 (supplied with Ubuntu 14.04)